Office of the Prosecuting Attorney

 For questions regarding the Arkansas Statewide VINE system contact VINE Program Coordinator for ACIC at 501-682-2222.

-If A DEFENDANT IS LOCATED IN A SHERIFF'S OFFICE, CITY POLICE, OR ARKANSAS STAT HOSPITAL
+If A DEFENDANT IS LOCATED IN A SHERIFF'S OFFICE, CITY POLICE, OR ARKANSAS STATE HOSPITAL

 Please feel free to contact those agencies regarding victims' rights.